danjacobellis/EE445S-lab/docs/_sources/lab5/index.md.txt

 4. Apply the second bandpass filter after the squaring block.

 5. Send the output to the DAC and display it on the oscilloscope.
-The peaks of this clock signal indicate when to sample each symbol.
+The peaks of this clock signal indicate when to sample each symbol. **Include an oscilloscope screenshot of the recovered clock signal in your lab report**.

 ### Symbol error probability